A detailed guide on recreating an ultimate South Shore Style Bar Pizza from home, wood paneling not necessary.

 The Sauce

-.
+The sauce is incredibly simple.
+Pickup any good quality can of crushed tomatoes at the grocery store and some fine sea salt.
 Strain the majority of water out using a fine mesh colander.
 I use one like this.
 Place sauce in a bowl or container and stir in some sea salt to taste.
 That is all you need.
 You don’t even have to cook this sauce, it cooks on the pizza!
-My personal favorites are Pastene Ground Peeled Kitchen Ready Tomatoes (not chunky if you can find it) and Pastene California Pizza Sauce .
+My personal favorites are Pastene Ground Peeled Kitchen Ready Tomatoes (not the chunky kind) and Pastene California Pizza Sauce .
 After you’ve spread your sauce out on the dough, sprinkle on some dried oregano to taste.
 Don’t use cheap oregano it doesn’t taste good.
 As with everything else, use the best ingredients you can find.

 **While fresh picked tomatoes may sound like a great idea, they are way too watery for a bar pizza.